Guilherme-Rogie/Linnean-and-Darwinian-Shortfalls/README.md

-This repository contains all data, scripts, and functions related to the manuscript titled ‘The interaction between the linnean and darwinian shortfalls affects our understanding of the evolutionary dynamics driving diversity patterns of New World coralsnakes,’ which has been submitted to Ecography and stored in:
+This repository contains all data, scripts, and functions related to the manuscript titled ‘The interaction between the linnean and darwinian shortfalls affects our understanding of the evolutionary dynamics driving diversity patterns of New World coralsnakes,’ which has been stored in:
 (<https://zenodo.org/doi/10.5281/zenodo.10869268>).

 # Organization